Linda Sue Park Biography

 Linda Sue Park Age

-Park is 63 years old as of 2023, she was born on 25 March 1960, in Urbana, Illinois, United States.
-She celebrates her birthday on 25 March every year and her birth sign is Aries.
+Park is 65 years old, she was born on March 25, 1960, in Urbana, Illinois, United States.
+She celebrates her birthday on March 25 every year, and her birth sign is Aries.

 Linda Sue Park Height